"Used To" / "Be Used To" / "Get Used To": What's the Difference? [Updated]

 All of the factory workers are used to the loud noise from the machines.

-I'm used to waking up at 6 a.m.
+I'm used to waking up very early in the morning.

 Get used to